LifeScopeLabs/lifescopelabs.github.io/lifescope-index.md

 ## How does LIFESCOPE work?

-The core of LIFESCOPE is an automated set of tools to collect personal data (via etl, browser-plugin, app repos) and organize
+The core of LIFESCOPE is an automated set of tools to collect personal data (via etl, browser-plugin, app repos) and organize everything a standard way.

 ### Data Flow